segmentio/segment-docs/src/getting-started/use-cases/reference.md

 ### Boost retention, upsell, and cross-sell

-Click on each use case in this section to view Segment's recommendations for the Boost retention, upsell, and cross-sell use case, which helps you increase repeat visits or purchases.
+Click on each use case in this section to view Segment's recommendations for the Boost retention, upsell, and cross-sell business goal, which helps you increase repeat visits or purchases.

 {% faq %}